Experience the Philae Temple Sound and Light Show in Aswan

 The Sound and Light Show at Philae brings together Egyptian mythology, architectural grandeur, and cutting-edge technology to tell the timeless story of Isis and Osiris, making it one of the most memorable evening experiences within the surrounding Aswan landscape.
 What makes this particular show extraordinary isn’t just its stunning location on Agilkia Island, but how it transforms your understanding of ancient Egyptian civilization through an immersive journey that appeals to all your senses.

-We’ve been guiding travelers through Egypt’s most remarkable experiences for over two decades, and the Philae Temple Sound and Light Show remains one of our most recommended evening adventures.
+We’ve been guiding travelers through Egypt’s most remarkable experiences for decades, and the Philae Temple Sound and Light Show remains one of our most recommended evening adventures.

 What Makes the Show Special